 SQLite is one of four formats recommended for long-term storage of datasets approved for use by the Library of Congress.

 Due to the serverless design, SQLite applications require less configuration than client–server databases.
-SQLite is called zero-conf because it does not require service management (such as startup scripts) or access control based on GRANT and passwords.
-Access control is handled by means of file-system permissions given to the database file itself.
+SQLite is called zero-configuration because configuration tasks such as service management, startup scripts, and password- or GRANT-based access control are unnecessary.
+Access control is handled through the file-system permissions of the database file.
 Databases in client–server systems use file-system permissions that give access to the database files only to the daemon process, which handles its locks internally, allowing concurrent writes from several processes.

-SQLite stores the whole database (definitions, tables, indices, and the data itself) as a single cross-platform file on a host machine, allowing several processes or threads to access the same database concurrently.
+SQLite stores the entire database, consisting of definitions, tables, indices, and data, as a single cross-platform file, allowing several processes or threads to access the same database concurrently.
 It implements this simple design by locking the database file during writing.
 Write access may fail with an error code, or it can be retried until a configurable timeout expires.
 SQLite read operations can be multitasked, though due to the serverless design, writes can only be performed sequentially.
 This concurrent access restriction does not apply to temporary tables, and it is relaxed in version 3.7 as write-ahead logging (WAL) enables concurrent reads and writes.
 Since SQLite has to rely on file-system locks, it is not the preferred choice for write-intensive deployments.

 SQLite uses PostgreSQL as a reference platform.
 "What would PostgreSQL do" is used to make sense of the SQL standard.
 One major deviation is that, with the exception of primary keys, SQLite does not enforce type checking; the type of a value is dynamic and not strictly constrained by the schema (although the schema will trigger a conversion when storing, if such a conversion is potentially reversible).
 SQLite strives to follow Postel's rule.